quantcast/ios-measurement/README.md

 You may change this property multiple times throughout your app's execution.

 ### License ###

-This software is licensed under the Quantcast Mobile API Beta Evaluation Agreement and may not be used except as permitted thereunder or copied, modified, or distributed in any case.
+This Quantcast Measurement SDK is Copyright 2012 Quantcast Corp.
+This SDK is licensed under the Quantcast Mobile App Measurement Terms of Service, found at [the Quantcast website here]([https://www.quantcast.com/learning-center/quantcast-terms/mobile-app-measurement-tos] "Quantcast's Measurement SDK Terms of Service") (the "License").
+You may not use this SDK unless (1) you sign up for an account at [Quantcast.com](https://www.quantcast.com "Quantcast.com") and click your agreement to the License and (2) are in compliance with the License.
+See the License for the specific language governing permissions and limitations under the License.